vinceskahan/v5wiki/weewx-on-openwrt.md

 ## Pre-Requisites

-* OpenWRT Chaos Calmer 15.05
+* OpenWRT Chaos Calmer 15.05 (what i did it on, but you could do it on any version likely)

 * Python packages from source (or maybe easy_install ?)
   * configobj